Simulation of Integro-Differential Equation and Application in Estimation of Ruin Probability with Mixed Fractional Brownian Motion: Introduction

-where $u^{(n)}>0$, $c^{(n)}>0$ denote the initial risk reserve and the premium rate. $N_t^{(n)}$ is the sequence of Poisson process with intensity $n$ and $\sigma^{(n)}>0$ .
+where $x^{(n)}>0$, $c^{(n)}>0$ denote the initial risk reserve and the premium rate, $N_t^{(n)}$ is the sequence of Poisson process with intensity $n$ and $\sigma^{(n)}>0$ .
 We assume that the claims are of the form $U_k^{(n)}=\frac{1}{\varphi(n)}U_k$ where $(U_k,k\in \mathbb{N})$ is a stationary sequence with common distribution $F$ and mean $\mu$ such that:

-where $B_t^H$ is a fBm with the Hurst parameter $H>1/2$.
-The symbol $\Longrightarrow$ means the weak convergence in Skorokhod topology (see \cite{Bill}).
-Here $\varphi(n)=n^HL(n)$ and the function $L$ is slowly varied at infinity.
-Then, from Theorem 3 of \cite{Michna98a}, we can obtain the following result.
+where $B_t^H$ is a fractional Brownian motion with Hurst parameter $H>1/2$ and the symbol $``\Longrightarrow"$ denotes the weak convergence in Skorokhod topology (see \textit{e.g.} \cite{Bill}).
+Here we suppose $\varphi(n)=n^HL(n)$ and the function $L$ is slowly varying at infinity.
+By the Theorem 3 of \cite{Michna98a} we know that: \begin{lem} Let $N_t^{n}$ be a sequence of Poisson process with intensity n such that